ultrai/Chap_1/README.md

 or
 >> run(Evaluation)  % if trained with main_classic
 ````
-Needs only 8GB of ram
+Needs only 8GB of ram for evaluating 6 tree
+But 4 trees during evaluation are suffcient for crossing benchmark
 ![Alt text](https://github.com/ultrai/Chap_1/blob/master/prediction.png)

 moving on to single processor machine